 Employees shall be entitled to a minimum of three (3) hours call time if an officer is called to, and reports for, work for an emergency or other reason outside of the officer's assigned shift including, but not limited to, appearances in court outside of the officer's regularly assigned shift.
 Employees who engage in required, duty-related telephone conferences (other than for completion of reports) while off duty are entitled to overtime for the length of the call only.
 Any employee scheduled for a court appearance, which is subsequently canceled after 5:00 p.m. the day prior to such scheduled court appearance shall be entitled to a minimum of three (3) hours call time.
 For De Pere Municipal Court cases, in order to receive court cancellation call time, employee shall be required to check their voicemail after 5:00 p.m. the day prior to such scheduled court appearance.
 Clerical staff will notify officers by voicemail of trial cancellations as soon as practicable.
-For all other Court appearances, the employee shall check with the Automated Court Cancellation Service on or after 5:00 p.m. of the day prior to the scheduled Court appearance.
-Employees shall be entitled to a minimum three (3) hours call-in time only for Court appearances, which are not identified as being cancelled by the Automated Court Cancellation Service before 5:00 p.m. on such date.
+For all other Court appearances, the employee shall follow the Court cancellation process implemented by the court involved on or after 5:00 p.m. of the day prior to the scheduled Court appearance.
+City shall provide employees with each Court cancellation process via city email and place on the Administration bulletin board.
+Employees shall be entitled to a minimum three (3) hours call-in time only for Court appearances, which are not identified as being cancelled by such Court cancellation process.
 All employees scheduled for a Court appearance, which has been cancelled shall immediately notify the shift supervisor of such cancellation.